Property Valuation

 Estimated Value

-Fabrica uses third-party valuation services to provide estimated market values for properties.
+Fabrica publishes its own AVM (Automated Valuation Model) and combines it with third-party services to provide estimated market values for properties.
 These estimates are generated using:

 • Market data and comparable sales